-We’ve got some great speakers, but it won’t all be just sitting and listening; there are three breakout workshops giving you a chance to get your hands on and discuss issues in smaller groups.
+We’ve got some great speakers, but it won’t all be just sitting and listening; there are two breakout workshops giving you a chance to get your hands on and discuss issues in smaller groups.
 Note that if one or two of them prove oversubscribed we will aim to repeat those.

 • Using graphics to visualise better street designs – Space for People Byres Road

 • 5 Go Mad in Mini Holland: lessons from London for Scotland – Sally Hinchcliffe, Pedal on Parliament

 • A Thousand Words – Iona Shepherd – Using images to give your event even more impact.

 1.00 Air quality, health and cycling – Emilia Hannah, Friends of the Earth

 1.30 Place Standard tool – John Howie, NHS Organisational Lead